Educational Technology Notes

 - Establish a 5-to-1 student computer ratio for high schools followed by middle schools and then in elementary schools.

-In addition to the technology equipment grant, Series XI through XIII also included supplemental grants of $26,000 that were provided to support schools that were not fully accredited.
+In addition to the technology equipment grant, Series XIII also included supplemental grants of $26,000 that were provided to support schools that were not fully accredited.

-The Virginia e-Learning Backpack Initiative Grants began with the Series XIV issuance and the program continues with the issuance of the Series XV notes.
-The Series XV grants are provided for schools that include a ninth grade that administered SOL tests in Spring, 2014, and were not fully accredited for the second consecutive year, based on school accreditation ratings in effect for fiscal year 2014 and fiscal year 2015, or that have 15 percent of students in the English as a Second Language count and also have free lunch eligibility for the school of over one-third of the students.
+The Virginia e-Learning Backpack Initiative Grants began with the Series XIV issuance and the program continues with the issuance of the Series XVII notes.
+The Series XVII grants are provided for schools that include a ninth grade that administered SOL tests in Spring, 2016, and were not fully accredited for the second consecutive year, based on school accreditation ratings in effect for fiscal year 2016 and fiscal year 2017.
 Those qualifying schools receive: (1) a supplemental grant of $400 per student reported in ninth grade fall membership in a qualifying school for the purchase of a tablet or laptop computer device for that student and (2) a supplemental grant of $2,400 per qualifying school to purchase two content creation packages for teachers.
-For more information, please see Superintendent’s Memo 136-15.
+For more information, please see Superintendent’s Memo 137-18.

 - Series XV – Spring 2015 (PDF)